 Hormone therapy: Is it right for you?

 Hormone therapy was once routinely used to treat menopausal symptoms and protect long-term health.
 Then large clinical trials showed health risks.
-What does this mean to you?By Mayo Clinic Staff
+What does this mean for you?By Mayo Clinic Staff

 What are the risks of hormone therapy?